dreamsentropy/BCITransformer/readme.md

 # Hierarchical Transformer for Brain Computer Interface
-This repository is the implementation of our paper entitled "Hierarchical Transformer Learning for Motor Imagery Classification Tasks"
+This repository is the implementation of our paper entitled "Hierarchical Transformer Learning for Motor Imagery Classification Tasks".
+Below image is an illustration of the model.

 ![Alt-Text](/images/model_with_bg.png)